-- The system is comprised of Four Service Areas to meet the core requirements: - o Team Sports - o Individual Sports - Fitness and Health - o Outreach - Team Sports are offered for all children ages five and above in the following sports: - o Baseball/T-Ball - Soccer - Basketball - A minimum of two additional teams sports offered at any time of the year (volleyball, dodge ball, cheerleading, tackle football, etc., based on community needs and interests). - Individual Sports are offered in at least three locally selected sports.
-A minimum of one Fitness and Health option is offered anytime during the year such as healthy lifestyles, healthy eating, personal hygiene, etc. - Fitness and Health programs focus on nutrition education/counseling and health promotion.
-These programs are implemented throughout the CYS system. - Nutrition, Counseling or Health activities/event At least one other locally determined option i.e. aerobics, swimming laps, weight lifting, biking, fitness trails, challenge courses, walking, jogging, hiking, etc.
+- The system is comprised of Four Service Areas to meet the core requirements:

+- Team Sports

+- Individual Sports

+- o Fitness and Health

+- \circ Outreach

+- Team Sports are offered for all children ages five and above in the following sports:

+- o Baseball/T-Ball

+- o Soccer

+- o Basketball

+- A minimum of two additional teams sports offered at any time of the year (volleyball, dodge ball, cheerleading, tackle football, etc., based on community needs and interests).

+- Individual Sports are offered in at least three locally selected sports.
+A minimum of one Fitness

+and Health option is offered anytime during the year such as healthy lifestyles, healthy eating,

+personal hygiene, etc.

+- Fitness and Health programs focus on nutrition education/counseling and health promotion.
+These programs are implemented throughout the CYS system.

+o Nutrition, Counseling or Health activities/event

+At least one other locally determined option i.e. aerobics, swimming laps, weight lifting, biking, fitness trails, challenge courses, walking, jogging, hiking, etc.